Cubeard History, Family Crest & Coats of Arms

 Early History of the Cubeard family

 This web page shows only a small excerpt of our Cubeard research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubeard History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubeard History in all our PDF Extended History products and printed products wherever possible.

 Cubeard Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Cubeard were recorded, including Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubeard family (pre 1700)

 More information is included under the topic Early Cubeard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cubeard family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Cubeard family emigrate to North America: Isaac Cubbert who settled in New York State in 1811; William Cubit settled in Philadelphia, Pennsylvania in 1866.